bluesky-social/social-app/README.md

 - Note that since 0.70, debugging using the old debugger (which shows up using CMD+D) doesn't work anymore.
 Follow the instructions below to debug the code: https://reactnative.dev/docs/next/hermes#debugging-js-on-hermes-using-google-chromes-devtools

+### Developer Menu
+To open the [Developer Menu](https://docs.expo.dev/debugging/tools/#developer-menu) on an `expo-dev-client` app you can do the following:
+- Android Device: Shake the device vertically, or if your device is connected via USB, run adb shell input keyevent 82 in your terminal
+- Android Emulator: Either press Cmd ⌘ + m or Ctrl + m or run adb shell input keyevent 82 in your terminal
+- iOS Device: Shake the device, or touch 3 fingers to the screen
+- iOS Simulator: Press Ctrl + Cmd ⌘ + z on a Mac in the emulator to simulate the shake gesture, or press Cmd ⌘ + d

 ### Running E2E Tests

 - Make sure you've setup your environment following above